Control in Online Experiments

 In the lab, we default to controlling the environment in an attempt to harness attention.
 When we take research online, we can’t control the environment, and so we’ve learned to better harness attention and objectively detect poor task attention.

-Now — if you must test onsite — it’s time to take these approaches back to the lab.
+Now — if you need to test onsite — it’s time to take these approaches back to the lab.
 Since data quality is driven by participant engagement and attention, you can simply use the same approaches that we use online:

 1. Make your participant a research partner, not a cog